 Posted by Justin Lonas

-This reading probably comes from our American tendency to think of righteousness only in terms of “œnot doing bad things,” rather than in terms of life-long obedience to God’s will that His glory be proclaimed.
-When we sequester sin to the realm of activities “œthey” (”we” would never do that, right?) participate in, we wall off God as some sort of moral barometer instead of the Creator of the universe.
+This reading probably comes from our American tendency to think of righteousness only in terms of “not doing bad things,” rather than in terms of life-long obedience to God’s will that His glory be proclaimed.
+When we sequester sin to the realm of activities “they” (because “we” would never do that, right?) participate in, we wall off God as some sort of moral barometer instead of the Creator of the universe.
 The problem with this viewpoint is that morality is not about us.
-God desires that we be holy and blameless so that He can use us how He sees fit”“so that we will be true witnesses of His character to a watching world.
+God desires that we be holy and blameless so that He can use us how He sees fit, so that we will be true witnesses of His character to a watching world.

-This gives new meaning to the “œpassing pleasures of sin.“ Perhaps they are those things”“more often than not, things that, in and of themselves, are not only not sinful but useful and good”“that distract us from our purpose of glorifying God by obedience to His will.
+This gives new meaning to the “passing pleasures of sin.”
+Perhaps they are those things that, in and of themselves, are not only not sinful but useful and good–things that distract us from our purpose of glorifying God by obedience to His will.
 Moses grew up into a sense of God’s purpose for his life as a deliverer (see Acts 7:25), and he knew that a life of luxury in the palace would keep him from that role.

 In that light, everything we enjoy temporarily at the expense of participation in God’s purpose is a fleeting pleasure, and our obsession with comfort becomes a greivous sin.
-When was the last time you thought of your movies, music, television, or hobbies as “œpleasures of sin”?
+When was the last time you thought of your movies, music, television, or hobbies as “pleasures of sin“?
 How about your fridge or pantry well-stocked with an incredible variety of food, your manicured yard, or your car?
 Obviously, anything can be used as a tool for accomplishing God’s call to proclaim His name, but we have quite an ability to justify all manner of luxuries as ends in themselves.
-The theme of the Scriptures is that we are blessed to bless others (Gen. 12:2-3, et. al.), and that’s a teaching I fear we’ve lost sensitivity to.
-May the Lord convict us (myself chief of all) of thinking that the self-serving accumulation of wealth that distracts from obedience to His call is somehow not a sin.
+The theme of the Scriptures is that we are blessed to bless others, and that’s a teaching I fear we’ve lost sensitivity to.
+May the Lord convict us (myself chief of all) of thinking that the self-serving accumulation of wealth and pursuit of comfort that distracts from obedience to His call is somehow not a sin.